-- (1) The amount, if any, needed to increase the amount in the Principal Account so that the amount in the Principal Account funded from (i) transfers from the Series 55 Principal/Special Redemption Account and (ii) Prepayments on Series 55 DPA Loans deposited directly to the Principal Account to be used to pay principal on the Series 55 Bonds is the amount sufficient to pay the principal of all Series 55 Bonds maturing within the next six months shall be transferred to the Principal Account. - (2) The amount, if any, needed to increase the amount in the Principal Account so that the amount in the Principal Account funded from (i) transfers from the Series 55 Principal/Special Redemption Account and (ii) Prepayments on DPA Loans deposited directly to the Principal Account to be used to pay principal on the Series 55 Bonds is the amount sufficient to meet the Sinking Fund Requirements of the Series 55 Bonds to be redeemed within the next six months shall be transferred to the Principal Account. - (3) The amount, if any, needed to increase the amount in the Series 55-B Subaccount so that the amount on deposit therein is sufficient to redeem Series 55-A Bonds maturing July 1, 2055 bearing interest at a rate of 6.250% (the "Series 55-A PAC Bonds") up to the amounts set forth in the Fifty-Fifth Supplemental Trust Agreement as set forth under "REDEMPTION OF SERIES 55-B BONDS - Special Redemption" shall be used for that purpose.

-(4) At the direction of the Agency, to (a) redeem additional Series 55 Bonds; (b) redeem Bonds other than Series 55 Bonds, to the extent the Supplemental Trust Agreement authorizing the issuance of such Bonds allows for such Bonds to be redeemed from such amounts; or (c) to purchase additional Program Obligations that meet the requirements of the Fifty-Fifth Supplemental Trust Agreement.
+- (1) The amount, if any, needed to increase the amount in the Principal Account so that the amount in the Principal Account funded from (i) transfers from the Series 55 Principal/Special Redemption Account and (ii) Prepayments on Series 55 DPA Loans deposited directly to the Principal Account to be used to pay principal on the Series 55 Bonds is the amount sufficient to pay the principal of all Series 55 Bonds maturing within the next six months shall be transferred to the Principal Account. - (2) The amount, if any, needed to increase the amount in the Principal Account so that the amount in the Principal Account funded from (i) transfers from the Series 55 Principal/Special Redemption Account and (ii) Prepayments on DPA Loans deposited directly to the Principal Account to be used to pay principal on the Series 55 Bonds is the amount sufficient to meet the Sinking Fund Requirements of the Series 55 Bonds to be redeemed within the next six months shall be transferred to the Principal Account. - (3) Following the transfers described in (1) and (2), the amount, if any, needed to increase the amount in the Series 55-A Subaccount so that the amount on deposit therein is sufficient to redeem Series 55-A Term Bonds maturing July 1, 2055 bearing interest at a rate of 6.250% (the "Series 55-A PAC Bonds") up to the amounts described under "REDEMPTION OF SERIES 55-A BONDS AND SERIES 55-C BONDS Special Redemption" shall be used for that purpose. - (4) At the direction of the Agency, to (a) redeem additional Series 55 Bonds; (b) redeem Bonds other than Series 55 Bonds, to the extent the Supplemental Trust Agreement authorizing the issuance of such Bonds allows for such Bonds to be redeemed from such amounts; or (c) to purchase additional Program Obligations that meet the requirements of the Fifty-Fifth Supplemental Trust Agreement.